pfackeldey/evermore/docs/tips_and_tricks.md

     treescope.display(tree)
 ```

-Many minimizers from the JAX ecosystem are e.g. batchable (`optax`, `optimistix`), which allows you vectorize _full fits_, e.g., for embarrassingly parallel likleihood profiles.
+Many minimizers from the JAX ecosystem are e.g. batchable (`optax`, `optimistix`), which allows you vectorize _full fits_, e.g., for embarrassingly parallel likelihood profiles.

 ## Visualize the Computational Graph